Tiffany Pollard: Personal life

 Pollard's personal life has been heavily documented in the media.
 The early years of her fame were particularly filled with intense media scrutiny.
-She was engaged to the I Love New York season 1 winner Patrick "Tango" Hunter for a six-month period until Hunter called off the engagement on the reunion show.
+She was briefly engaged to the I Love New York season 1 winner Patrick "Tango" Hunter.
 She was also engaged to George "Tailor Made" Weisgerber, the winner of I Love New York 2.
-She announced on episode 6 of her show, New York Goes to Hollywood, that she had officially separated from Weisgerber.

-Despite her larger-than-life persona, Pollard has been candid about her personal struggles.
+They later separated in 2008.

 In an episode of Brunch with Tiffany, Pollard said that she has been diagnosed with bipolar disorder.

-Over the years, Pollard has undergone multiple cosmetic procedures.
-In 2019, Pollard decided to remove her breast implants.
-The procedure was documented on the reality television series Botched.

-Pollard experienced a miscarriage of her child after she dealt with stress from her mother, who was strongly chastised by psychologist Jenn Mann on Family Therapy with Dr. Jenn for refusing to believe Pollard was pregnant.
+During the filming of Family Therapy with Dr. Jenn, Pollard announced that she was expecting her first child.
+She later experienced a miscarriage after the show.

-On November 23, 2020, during the I Love New York: Reunited special, Pollard announced her third engagement, later revealed to be to a man named Jimmy Stewart.
+On November 23, 2020, Pollard announced her third engagement, later revealed to be to a man named Jimmy Stewart, during I Love New York: Reunited.

 On March 27, 2023, Pollard advocated for queer people in a TikTok video on OutTV's page.
-She ended the video with her identifying as queer as well.
+She ended the video by identifying as queer herself.
 In a 2024 interview with Jason Lee on The Jason Lee Show, Pollard elaborated stating, "I have lived a very, very broad life.
 I've never been afraid to do anything that I wanted to do."
 In September 2025, Pollard commented on the fluidity of gender expression.
-Speaking to PinkNews, Pollard stated, "I really do resonate with non-binary" and observed that "we are so dual without even recognising it".
+In an interview with PinkNews, Pollard stated, "I really do resonate with non-binary" and observed that "we are so dual without even recognising it".
+In an interview with Ziwe in March 2026, Pollard said, "My gender would be non-binary, meaning I'm very flexible in feminine and masculine energy" and that her pronouns are he, she and they.

-Other ventures

-Pollard has hosted the Fenty Beauty holiday gift guide on two occasions, in 2018 and 2019, a key feature of Fenty Beauty's annual holiday promotions.

-In November 2021, Pollard launched a limited-edition four-pack nail polish line called HBIC Ink, with each box being numbered to emphasize its exclusivity.

-In January 2025, Pollard became the face of MAC Cosmetics Nude Lipstick campaign, where she posed nearly nude, with her body strategically covered by "I only wear MAC".
-In an interview with Essence magazine, Pollard shared her thoughts on the power of nude shades, saying, "When you're nude, you can't hide."

-Acting appearances

-Pollard appeared in the comedy film First Sunday (2008).

-Pollard appeared in the 2009 national production of The Vagina Monologues.
+Legacy